Get insider access

 2. Best Mid-Range Corsair Keyboard

 We recommend the Corsair K70 RGB TKL at a mid-range price point.
-It's part of Corsair's extensive K70 lineup, a lineup that's well-loved by gamers for exceptionally low latency, high build quality, and more recently, higher-than-average polling rates.
+It's part of Corsair's extensive K70 lineup, which is a lineup that's well-loved by gamers for exceptionally low latency, high build quality, and more recently, higher-than-average polling rates.
 This version of the K70 stands out due to its size.
 The TenKeyLess form factor is ideal for gaming as it frees up space on the right side of your keyboard for a wider range of mouse movements.

 Despite its compact size, you still get a whole suite of dedicated media hotkeys, a volume control knob, and even a "Tournament Switch" on the top of the board, which disables the Windows key and sets the RGB lighting to a single static color for fewer distractions and the lowest possible latency performance while gaming.
 Like the Corsair K100 RGB mentioned above, the K70 also has a maximum polling rate of 8000Hz and an effective update rate of 4000Hz.
-While the benefits of higher polling rates aren't something you'll notice in-game, they can provide better stability and more consistent low latency performance, which is helpful if you game at a highly competitive level.
+While the benefits of higher polling rates aren't something you'll notice in-game, they can provide better stability and more consistent low-latency performance, which is helpful if you game at a highly competitive level.
 This keyboard is available with Cherry MX Red or Cherry MX Speed switches.
 Both switch types are lightweight gaming-focused switches with short pre-travel distances, helping to ensure responsive-feeling gameplay and outstanding latency performance.
 Ultimately, this is a standout mid-range choice if you're a competitive gamer.

 See our review